Public Safety Disclaimer

 The inshore waters off many Cape Cod and South Shore beaches are preferred feeding grounds for white sharks.
-They hunt and feed on seals in shallow water close to shore.
+White sharks hunt and feed on seals in shallow water close to shore.
+This presents an obvious threat to those swimming in ocean waters.
 While white shark bites on humans are rare, they have occurred off Cape Cod.
-The most recent bite resulted in a fatality.
+The most recent bite in September of 2018 resulted in a fatality.

 if you choose to enter the water: